-The Company controls risk through a variety of ways, but ultimately risks are reported and monitored centrally by the Chief Risk Officer and the Executive Risk Committee.
-The Risk function also verifies that risks are either kept within agreed limits or temporary breaches for unique situations are appropriately escalated to the Executive Risk Committee and either approved or cured.
+The Company controls risk through a variety of ways, but ultimately risks are reported and monitored centrally by the Chief Risk Officer, the chair of the Executive Risk Committee.
+The Risk function verifies that risks are either kept within agreed limits or temporary breaches for unique situations are appropriately escalated to the Executive Risk Committee and either approved or cured.
 Further, the Executive Risk Committee reviews the enterprise risk management framework and ensures the controls in place for managing the risk exposures are operating as intended.
-If a new risk is identified, the Executive Risk Committee establishes controls to manage the risk.
+Through periodic reporting, the Board monitors the effectiveness of the enterprise risk management framework.